microsoft/Windows-IoT-Samples/IoTEnterpriseDefault/README.md

 ### GitHub
 This page will take you to the open-sourced GitHub location of the IoT Enterprise Default App code.

-## Start Menu - Windows Device Portal

-The pages in this section leverage the Windows Device Portal REST APIs, which requires you to sign in using your Windows Device Portal credentials.

 ## Device Information

 This page allows you to see the different features for your device including Ethernet, OS version, connected devices, and more.